 6. A maximum of two people at a time will be allowed in the Main Library.
-Other will need to wait their turn in the Mount Ashland room while still maintaining social distance.
+One person at a time will be allowed in the Periodical Room.
+Others will need to wait their turn in the Mount Ashland room while still maintaining social distance.

 8. Residents will use a sanitary wipe to clean the pen before and after entering information to check out a book or DVD.
 Residents may bring their own pen.